 This study found that the antioxidant activity in argan oil helped protect the skin against free radical damage caused by the sun.
 This prevented burns and hyperpigmentation as a result.
-Long term, this may even help prevent against the development of skin cancer, including melanoma.
+Long term, this may even help prevent the development of skin cancer, including melanoma.

 You can take argan oil supplements orally or apply the oil topically to your skin for these benefits.

-2. Moisturizes skin
+2. Argan Oil Moisturizes the skin

 Argan oil is perhaps most commonly used as a moisturizer.
 This is why it’s often found in lotions, soaps, and hair conditioners.
 It can be applied topically or ingested orally with daily supplements for a moisturizing effect.
-This is largely thanks to its abundance of vitamin E, which is a fat-soluble antioxidant that can help improve water retention in the skin.
+This is largely thanks to its abundance of vitamin E, a fat-soluble antioxidant that can help improve water retention in the skin.

-3. Treats a number of skin conditions
+3. Treats several skin conditions

 4. Treats acne